 Nguyen Dynasty - Last Royal Family in Vietnam with 13 Kings

 Nguyen Dynasty in Hue Vietnam: If you are history buff and visiting to Vietnam.
 Hue city is definitely a Must-Visit in your list.
-It was served as the Last Royal Ancient Capital of 13 Kings of the Nguyen Dynasty (1802 - 1945) before Ho Chi Minh started Democratic Republic of Vietnam and Hanoi was choosen to be the Capital for the whole Country.
+It was served as the Last Royal Ancient Capital of the Nguyen Dynasty (1802 - 1945) before Ho Chi Minh started Democratic Republic of Vietnam and Hanoi was choosen to be the Capital for the whole Country.
 During 143 year being the seat of the Nguyen Dynasty, we had 13 Nguyen's Kings to rule the Country, and here is the List of our 13 Emperors:

 1. Emperor Gia Long: Gia Long (Real name: Nguyen Anh) is the grandson of Lord Nguyen Phuc Khoat, the penultimate Lord Nguyen in Dang Trong.
 After the Nguyen family was overthrown by the Tay Son army in 1777, he fled and began a 25-year war with Tay Son to restore his throne.

 Initially, Nguyen Anh suffered many great failures, had to appeal to the Siamese army and promised to cut the territory of the country for France so that the two countries would send troops to attack Tay Son.
 Nguyen Anh and Le Chieu Thong were the only two kings in Vietnamese history, who led the way for foreign troops to attack the country's territory.